basilfisk/UI2/docs/issues.md

 	- display loading icon until `setProgress` has finished
 - logout option
 	- clear `me` and `admin` variables before showing login form
+- messages: move to config file and make language sensitive

 ## Future Enhancements

 - Provide a tool for validating the menu and form schemas before running
+- Option to override edit/delete buttons on a per row basis

 # Useful References